phalcon-orphanage/docs/en/namespaces.md

 ## Setting up the framework
 Using namespaces has some implications when loading the appropriate controller.
 To adjust the framework behavior to namespaces is necessary to perform one or all of the following tasks:

-Use an autoload strategy that takes into account the namespaces, for example with `Phalcon\Loader`:
+Use an autoload strategy that takes into account the namespaces, for example with [Phalcon\Loader](api/Phalcon_Loader):

 ```php
 <?php